Sweden-Mayhem/site/content/minecraft/help.md

 1. Use a [**Stick**](https://minecraft.wiki/w/Stick) to locate unclaimed land
 2. Equip your [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel)
-3. Right-click one corner
+3. Right-click an unclaimed block
-4. Right-click the opposite corner to define the area
+4. Right-click the opposite corner diagonally to create the claim

 # Sanctuary's Heart